anjankow/go-starter/tmp.md

 # Background

-As our projects have grown, we've added gradually more and more dependent components.
-Consequently, having the top level `Server` struct fully initialized became a rather complex task, especially that there was no reliable protection against an accidental usage of a not initialized `Server` instance.
+As our projects have grown, we have gradually added more and more dependent components.
+Consequently, fully initializing the top-level `Server` struct has become a rather complex task, especially considering the lack of reliable protection against accidental usage of an uninitialized `Server` instance.

-To make our life easier, we've decided to integrate the **wire** code generation tool into our project.
-It resolves the dependency graph for us and initializes the server components always in the right order.
+To simplify our workflow, we made the decision to integrate the **wire** code generation tool into our project.
+This tool effectively resolves the dependency graph and ensures that the server components are always initialized in the correct order.

 > Wire is a code generation tool that automates connecting components using dependency injection.

 https://pkg.go.dev/github.com/google/wire.

-For this purpose we had to introduce some possibly breaking changes into our code base.
-We are aware that the adaptation process of the downstream projects might take some effort.
-But we are convinced that in the long run this effort will definitely pay off.
+To accomplish this, we had to introduce certain changes, which may be potentially breaking.
+We acknowledge that the downstream projects will require some effort in adapting to these changes.
+Nevertheless, we strongly believe that the long-term benefits will justify the initial investment.

 Please read carefully the following instructions.